armange/j-poc/README.md

-# Placeholder for proof-of-concept projects.
+# Repository reserved for proof-of-concept projects, tests and samples.